MeltwaterArchive/vedo-datascience-toolkit/linearclassification/README.md

 *  --classpath CLASSPATH
                         path to class labels in json file or class label column name in csv
 *  --test_period TEST_PERIOD
-                        how often to hold back training data for testing
+                        how often to hold back training data for testing (UNIT????)
 *  --config_module_path CONFIG_MODULE_PATH
                         python module containing the configuration for the training
 *  --training_csv TRAINING_CSV